animesh21/animesh21.github.io/_posts/2018-12-16-why-test-driven-development.markdown

 written it correctly or not?
 Well, it's simple, we run the program and see the result.
 </p>
 <p>
-Then, on a later stage, we are asked to write a program to find if <b>N</b> is a prime number or not.
+Then, on a later stage, if we are asked to write a program to find if <b>N</b> is a prime number or not.
 We build our logic and implement it on code.
-To check if it's correct or not, we try it on some selected inputs.
+To check if it's correct or not, we try it on some random inputs.
-If the output is correct, we assume it to be correct.
+If the output is correct, we assume the program to be correct.
+And that's where we go wrong.
+We develop a habit of writing code and then test it manually for some random inputs or some edge cases.
+As we get experienced with programming, we become so confident that we omit the testing part at all.
 Below is one such program:
 </p>

 {% highlight python %}